rsatrio/dropwizard-modern-example/README.md

-# Dropwizard Example
+# Dropwizard and Angular Apps Example

-A simple example of creating Dropwizard Application.
-This project is tested with dropwizard 2.x and Java 8.
+A simple example of creating Dropwizard Application as Backend and Angular as Frontend.
+This project is tested with dropwizard 2.x, Java 8, and Angular 12.

 ## Features
 - REST Endpoint